Part 2b: The Secret of the "Hush Hush" Shop

 Did You Know?

-At the height of the Second World War, 105,743 women were employed on the railways and in workshops across the country, working side-by-side with men to keep the nation moving.
+At the height of the Second World War, 105,743 women were employed on the railways and in workshops across the country.
+In Lancing, they weren't just office workers; they were technical engineers providing the buoyancy needed for tanks to cross the Maas and the Rhine.

 No comments: